 If you’re moving little ones to Spain with you, selecting a good school will be a key consideration.
 Across Andalusia, you’ll find that most schools start accepting children aged three and up.
 They move to junior school at age six, then go on to secondary school at twelve where they are required to stay until sixteen.

 The variety of people living in Malaga and the surrounding coastline means that there is a diverse range of schools, including English schools and International schools in addition to Spanish state schools.
 Attending a Spanish school will undoubtedly help children learn the language faster, but you can expect their Spanish skills to improve at any of the local schools.

 Moving to Spain isn’t just about getting more sunshine.
 The entire culture and way of life are very different to those in the UK, even in areas with a high number of expats, and you may have to make a few adjustments.

 For example, the Spanish diet has two main differences to British preferences.
 Firstly, you’ll find that almost every meal involves some kind of bread, whether it’s incorporated into the main dish, or simply served as a baguette on the side.
 Secondly, the Spanish love their meat.
-Vegetarians might struggle to find extensive meal options (see this blogger who was upset about her ‘salad’) and it’s common to see shops and restaurants display cuts of meat, sausages and cured animal legs from the ceiling.
+Vegetarians might struggle to find extensive meal options and it’s common to see shops and restaurants display cuts of meat, sausages and cured animal legs from the ceiling.

 Moving your life abroad is a big decision, and will involve lots of financial and legal planning – especially if you intend to do it permanently.
 However, with the exceptional quality of life available on the Costa del Sol, is there anywhere else you’d rather be?